 As much as we might like them to be, dogs are not the equivalent of garbage disposals.
 They have their own allergies and food sensitivities that can wreak havoc on their digestive system or cause them to react unfavorably in other ways.
 Strawberries are a healthy treat you can feed your dog without concern.

 However, it’s best to monitor your pet’s reaction whenever giving him new foods.
-If he’s eating strawberries for the first time, you’ll want to check to make sure he’s not allergic to the fruit.
+If he’s eating strawberries for the first time, try giving him small pieces at a time and check to make sure he’s not allergic to the fruit.
 Watch for symptoms, such as vomiting or lethargy, that may indicate a bad reaction.
 Also, be mindful of how much your dog is eating; everything in moderation is a good rule of thumb to prevent an upset stomach.

 Following a good diet plan for your dog doesn’t have to only involve kibble.
 Branch out when it comes to the kind of food you offer your pet, as long as you confirm it’s good to go by your veterinarian.

 Strawberries provide similar benefits for dogs as they do for humans.
 The fruit is a great source of vitamin C, fiber, and antioxidants, which are valuable additions to any dog’s diet.
 Fresh fruits, in general, are part of a healthy nutrition plan that will help to benefit your dog’s immune system, as well as help with weight management.
 Other berries like blueberries and blackberries are also good choices for your pets, which will allow him to reap many of the same health rewards.